energizedwork/guitar-shop-pairing-test/README.md

 Apply these changes to the code, explaining your decisions as you go.

+### HTML reporting
+The shop owner finds the monospaced console reports to be dull and unappealing.
+They would like an HTML report to be generated instead.

+Add the ability to generate an HTML report and write it to a file.
+Bonus points if you can make it easy on the eye!

 ### New reports
 The shop owner would like to know two additional things.
 Add these new sections to the report:

 * Their average weekly sales revenue
 * The most popular product to be sold on a Friday

 ### POS integration
 The new point of sale system exposes a JSON REST API from which you can fetch sales records.